warrenwu123/computer_space/README.md

 InstanceId is a unique identifier for your EC2 instance (like i-0abcd1234ef56789).
 ```

-This will return the output of instance id
+This will return the output of instance id, which is
 <img width="865" height="43" alt="image" src="https://github.com/user-attachments/assets/f8badb20-9f35-4309-b9f8-86bc0a64e06a" />

-### Step 6 Add a tag to your Instance
+## [6] Add a tag to your Instance
 In this part, we would like to assign the name for our instance
 Code:
 ```